 Though scientific evidence does support the anxiolytic effects of lemongrass, using lemongrass oil alone is not the answer to improving stress-related hair loss conditions.

-An herbal essence can indeed help activate a calming response in the brain which may exert a positive effect on the hair follicles as well.
+An herbal essence can help activate a calming response in the brain, positively affecting the hair follicles.
 However, aromatherapy should ultimately be regarded as a complementary treatment.

-Minimizing stress will involve learning how to manage one’s emotional responses to adverse, anxiety-provoking situations and mastering problem-solving life skills to effectively handle stressful events.
+Minimizing stress will involve learning how to manage one’s emotional responses to adverse, anxiety-provoking situations and mastering problem-solving life skills to handle stressful events effectively.

 Frequently Asked Questions – Lemongrass for Hair Care